sagargurtu/lunette/README.md

 ## Getting started

 Lunette is still in early development stages.
-New components are being continously added.
+New components are being continuously added.

 ### Demo